Australian Natives' Association: Federation

-In 1885 the ANA committed itself to the federation of the Australian colonies, in response to what was seen as the threat of foreign incursion into the Pacific.
+In 1885, the ANA committed itself to the federation of the Australian colonies, in response to what was seen as the threat of foreign incursion into the Pacific.
 The organisation avoided party politics, but they soon adopted the rising liberal politician and ANA member Alfred Deakin as their candidate for leadership of the federal movement.
-The membership certificate of 1891 shows many of the emblems of federation such as the Australian Flag, the words, Prosperity, Unity, Peace and Federation, a globe of the world showing Australia as a single entity, self sufficiency through successful industry and ANA coat of arms featuring the kangaroo and emu.
+The membership certificate of 1891 shows many of the emblems of the federation such as the Australian Flag, the words Prosperity, Unity, Peace and Federation, a globe of the world showing Australia as a single entity, self-sufficiency through successful industry, and the ANA coat of arms featuring the kangaroo and emu.

 In 1891, when the Victorian Parliament was considering the federation bill, the ANA organised public meetings around the colony to rally support for the bill, many of them addressed by Deakin.
 The ANA continued to campaign following the failure of the 1891 bill.
 From 1893 the association provided much of the organisational and financial support for the Federation Leagues which led the campaign, particularly in Victoria.
 When the movement revived after 1897, the ANA campaigned for the referendums to approve the proposed constitution.
 With federation achieved in 1901, the ANA withdrew from political activity, although it continued other activities such as promoting the observance of Australia Day.
-Other national issues supported by the ANA included afforestation, an Australian-made goods policy, water conservation, the celebration of 'proper and meaningful' citizenship ceremonies following the increased levels of migration after World War II, and the adoption of the wattle as the national floral emblem in 1912.
+Other national issues supported by the ANA included afforestation, an Australian-made goods policy, water conservation, and the celebration of 'proper and meaningful' citizenship ceremonies following the increased levels of migration after World War II.
+The ANA also supported the adoption of the wattle as Australia's patriotic symbol, included in the coat of arms of Australia in 1912.

+Culture

+In the late 1880s, an ANA-sponsored literary and musical competition was mooted by several Victorian branches, along the lines of that run by the South Street Society and, like that organisation, originating in Ballarat, there the first such event took place on Foundation Day, 26 January 1892; Calder Smith and C. R. Church being among those credited with its successful launch, with Ballarat's Star newspaper a strong supporter.

+The literary competition was dropped early, but the vocal competitions were prominent in Australia's cultural calendar for over thirty years.

+In 1927 the 38th, and final, ANA musical and elocutionary competitions were held in Melbourne.

+Between 1897 and 1919, the ANA published the monthly "The Advance Australia" magazine.

 Female membership

 The ANA was wary of admitting female members, on the basis that at the time males were predominately the primary income earners.
-At the 1896 Daylesford Conference the Clifton Hill branch presented a motion instructing the Board to take steps for form a Friendly Society similar to the ANA for Australian born females.
-At the 1897 Castlemaine Conference a detailed report was provided that showed:
+At the 1896 Daylesford Conference, the Clifton Hill branch presented a motion instructing the Board to take steps for form a Friendly Society similar to the ANA for Australian-born females.
+At the 1897 Castlemaine Conference, a detailed report was provided that showed: